ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Module utilities
 ================

-When multiple modules use the same code, Ansible stores those functions as module utilities.
+When multiple modules use the same code, Ansible stores those functions as module utilities to minimize duplication and maintenance.
 For example, the code that parses URLs is ``lib/ansible/module_utils/url.py``.
 You can :ref:`write your own module utilities <appendix_module_utilities>` as well.
 Module utilities may only be written in Python or in PowerShell.

 Plugins
 =======

-Plugins augment Ansible's core functionality with features like cacheing, callbacks, filters, and lookups.
+Plugins augment Ansible's core functionality.
+While modules execute on the target system (usually that means on a remote system), plugins execute on the control node.
+Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.
 Ansible ships with a number of handy plugins, and you can easily :ref:`write your own <developing_plugins>`.
 For example, you can write an :ref:`inventory plugin <developing_inventory>` to connect to any datasource that returns JSON.
-Plugins can also use Python APIs for extending Ansible's connection types (SSH is not the only transport possible), for adding callbacks (how Ansible logs, etc), and even for adding new server side behaviors.
 Plugins must be written in Python.

 Inventory
 =========